FAIR-IMPACT/RSMD-guidelines/README.md

 RSMD is licensed under [CC BY 4.0 (Creative Commons Attribution 4.0 International License)](https://creativecommons.org/licenses/by/4.0/).
 Please review the LICENSE file for more information.

 ### Disclaimer
 FAIR-IMPACT has received funding from the European Commission’s Horizon Europe funding programme for research and innovation programme under the Grant Agreement no. 101057344.
-The content of this document does not represent the opinion of the European Commission, and the European Commission is not responsible for any use that might be made of such content
+The content of this document does not represent the opinion of the European Commission, and the European Commission is not responsible for any use that might be made of such content.

 ---